HengLan/VastTrack/README.md

 }
 ```
 ### License
 The video sequences in VastTrack are collected from [YouTube](https://www.youtube.com/) (under Creative Commons Attribution 4.0 License) as it is currently the largest the video platform and many videos come from the real world.
-We offer VastTrack for **non-commercial research purposes only** and are not responsible for the content of these videos.
+We provide VastTrack for **non-commercial research purposes only** and are not responsible for the content of these videos.